AnoTherK-ATK/AnoTherK-ATK/README.md

 🎓 I'm currently studying Information Security at UIT - Vietnam National University.

-💻 Passionate about Web Development and Cybersecurity.
+💻 Passionate about Development and Cybersecurity.

-🛡️ Actively participating in CTF competitions and security challenges.

 🌱 Continuously learning and exploring new technologies.